Sustainability

 Significant risks, such as those related to business plans and large-scale investments, are reported at the Executive Committee as appropriate to facilitate the sharing of information.
 We also have manuals in place to ensure that risks are steadily managed.
 We provide training in handling each type of risk and inform the whole Company about our efforts to manage risks through company magazines and other appropriate means.

 The internal auditing divisions conduct regular audits to check whether each business division and affiliated company identifies and evaluates risks based on the Fuji Electric Risk Management Rules, defines countermeasure policies, and properly builds and operates management systems.
+In fiscal 2024, we conducted internal audits at 45 bases.
+No risks or inadequacies with the potential to seriously affect management were discovered.

-Emergency response
+Emergency Response

 If an emergency arises due to a large-scale disaster or any other serious cause, we need to act to prevent the situation from becoming any worse and resolve the situation as soon as possible.
 Hence, we have guidelines in place on preparations for possible emergencies, an emergency contact network, and setting up an emergency task force.